haofanwang/Lora-for-Diffusers/README.md

 ## Train LoRA with ColossalAI framework

 [ColossalAI](https://github.com/hpcaitech/ColossalAI) supports LoRA already.
 We only need modify a few lines on the top of [train_dreambooth_colossalai.py](https://github.com/huggingface/diffusers/blob/main/examples/research_projects/colossalai/train_dreambooth_colossalai.py).
 This example is for dreambooth, but you can easily adopt it regular text to image training.
+The generated LoRA weights are only for attention layers in UNet.
+If you want to support text encoder too, please use acceletate framework in diffusers, as ColossalAI does not support multiple models yet.

 ```bash
 from diffusers.loaders import AttnProcsLayers